chao813/Fortnite-Discord-Bot/README.md

     - Purple : KD > 3
 - Display current stats for the squad.
 If a username is provided, display only stats for that player (ex: `!track LigmaBalls12`).")
 - Display stats difference of a player or the squad, or average stats of the opponents played today (ex: `!stats diff`, `!stats diff LigmaBalls12`, `!stats played`)."
+- Display average stats of all opponents faced today
+- Show map of all upgrade locations
+- Show map of all bunker chest locations
+- Show map of all hireable NPC locations

 ## Usage
 ```